Drastic/squad-uk/README.md

 **The dataset contains more than 30,000 question/answer pairs derived from the original English dataset.** The dataset is training set to support the replicability of the benchmarking of QA systems:

 * `squad-train-v1.1-uk-mini.json`: it contains MINI training examples derived from the original SQuAD 1.1 trainig material.
 * `squad-train-v1.1-uk.json`: it contains training examples derived from the original SQuAD 1.1 trainig material.
-(Will be uploaded later...)